Most Commonly Misdiagnosed Illnesses

-Nearly every disease or disorder can be misdiagnosed, but a 2009 study identified five serious illnesses that are the most commonly missed by doctors.
+Nearly every disease or disorder can be misdiagnosed, but one study identified five serious illnesses that are the most commonly missed by doctors.
 Here they are:

 - Cardiovascular disease.
-Heart disease is a huge problem in the U.S., causing nearly 600,000 deaths in 2011.
-Despite it being so common, doctors frequently fail to notice symptoms and order follow-up tests to obtain a proper diagnosis.
+Heart disease is a huge problem in the U.S., causing around 600,000 deaths each year.
+Despite it being so common, doctors frequently fail to notice symptoms or order follow-up tests to obtain a proper diagnosis.

 - Pulmonary embolism.
 This is the medical term for a blockage in an artery in the lungs.
-They are commonly blood clots, tumor cells or fat.
-They can be very serious.
+They are commonly blood clots, tumor cells, or fat and can be very serious.
 Observers call them the leading source of preventable death in the country.

 - Heart attack.
-While a heart attack itself is usually obvious, virtually everybody would rather prevent having one by having their doctor notice the signs ahead of time.
-Doctors failing to notice high levels of LDL cholesterol, high blood pressure or other precursors could keep that from happening.
+While a heart attack itself is usually obvious, they can sometimes be prevented if a doctor notices the signs ahead of time.
+Doctors failing to notice high levels of LDL cholesterol, high blood pressure, or other precursors could put patients at greater risk.

 - Suspicious growths.
 Tumors and other abnormal growths could be cancerous, so they need to be diagnosed and treated as soon as possible.
-But the 2009 study found that 12 percent of cancers are misdiagnosed at first.
+But this same study found that 12% of cancers are misdiagnosed at first.

 - Infections.
 These are misdiagnosed in children especially often.
 A journal article on the subject found that a majority of viral infections in children were misdiagnosed as bacterial infections.